Top 10 things to do in South Iceland

 8. The Crystal Cave

-If walking on ice isn’t enough for you and you’re keen to see what lies beneath, book yourself in for an ice cave tour – Iceland has plenty to choose from!
+If walking on ice isn’t enough for you and seeing what lies beneath is on your things-to-do list, book yourself in for an ice cave tour – Iceland has plenty to choose from!
 Perhaps one of the best-known is the entrancing Crystal Cave, hidden within the Breiðamerkurjökull Glacier.
 The largest ice cave in Vatnajökull National Park was formed as a result of the glacier hitting the Icelandic coastline.
 The interior is a dream-like study of textures, coloured in fifty shades of blue – it must be seen to be believed.

 If you want to see a beach that glitters like diamonds, the magical southeast of Iceland will make your wish come true.
-Jökulsárlón is one of Mother Nature’s greatest triumphs; a glacial lagoon and the deepest natural lake in Iceland, waters broken only by fish, seals and glowing chunks of ice.
-Head down to the seashore to see more of this ice dotted amongst the black sands, polished to sparkling perfection by the tides and creating the impression of a beach littered with diamonds, shimmering under the sun.
+Jökulsárlón is one of Mother Nature’s greatest triumphs; a glacial lagoon and the deepest natural lake in Iceland, with waters broken only by fish, seals and glowing chunks of ice.
+Living up to its reputation, Diamond Beach is the icing on the cake when it comes to icebergs.
+Head down to the seashore and you will to see more of this ice dotted amongst the black sands, polished to sparkling perfection by the tides and creating the impression of a beach littered with diamonds, shimmering under the sun.

 10. Climb the Eyjafjallajökull Volcano

-The South Coast of Iceland is amazing and the exotic landscapes will leave you with unforgettable memories.
-Black lava beaches, waterfalls, hot springs, glaciers and much more.
+The South Coast of Iceland is truly amazing, full of things to do and the exotic landscapes will leave you with unforgettable memories of Black lava beaches, waterfalls, hot springs, glaciers and much more.

-Our partner, TourDesk, offers a comprehensive tour-booking service aimed to simplify the booking process.
+Our partner, TourDesk, offers a comprehensive tour-booking service aimed at simplifying the booking process.
+Take a look at the extensive options and plan your Icelandic trip of dreams today.